Little Fyodor: Biography

-Before moving to Denver, Lichtenverg had a show on WTJU, the student-run station at the University of Virginia.
-Now, as Little Fyodor, he hosts a biweekly radio show every other Saturday at 11 PM on Boulder's KGNU titled "Under the Floorboards", which showcases obscure artists.
-2011 marks the 27th anniversary of Little Fyodor's career as a DJ at KGNU.
-After an initial interview in 1997, Little Fyodor also began a column based on his radio show, "A Few of the Interesting Characters I've Discovered Under the Floorboards", in Denver-based fringe magazine CyberPsychos AOD.
+Before moving to Denver, Lichtenverg was a college radio disc jockey, and deejayed a program on WTJU, the student-run station at the University of Virginia.
+After his move to Colorado, starting in the mid-1980s, Lichtenverg hosted a biweekly radio show as Little Fyodor on Boulder's KGNU, titled "Under the Floorboards," which showcased obscure artists.
+2011 marked the 27th anniversary of Little Fyodor's career as a deejay at KGNU.
+After an initial interview in 1997, Little Fyodor also began a print column based on his radio show, "A Few of the Interesting Characters I've Discovered Under the Floorboards," in Denver-based fringe magazine CyberPsychos AOD.